patrickoser/social-app/README.md

 One step at a time.
 1% better everyday!

 Todo:
-    Setup DataProvider with all the context needed for CRUD operations.
-Should work with a axios localhost to serve static files from 'db.json' for now until I get firebase working.
-Will tweak everything later on to work with firebase.
+    Setup the createPost function to pot everything to db.json when a post is created.
+Then use useEffect to automatically populate Home with posts from db.json.
+Will tweak everything later on to work
+    with
+    firebase.

     Create cards for posts on Home Feed.